esi-neuroscience/acme/doc/source/deeplearning_tutorial.rst

 Getting the data ready
 -----------------------
-We will parse the PyTorch dataloaders along with the model parameters to the :class:`~acme.ParallelMap` class.
+We will pass the PyTorch dataloaders along with the model parameters to the :class:`~acme.ParallelMap` class.

 .. code-block:: python